Crazy from the Heat

 One celebrity who befriended Bruce was Pulitzer Prize winning editorial cartoonist Jeff MacNelly, who paid tribute to Bruce’s gift with a painting.
 It showed Dink Bruce, hand steady on the tiller as he cruises the flats, surrounded with exotic and fantastically large-breasted naked women.
 MacNelly gave Bruce the original, but there are prints all over town, including one over the urinal at the Key West Yacht Club.

 Chatham also seemed to have a sort of Vulcan mind meld when it came to women and getting them unclothed.

 “The locale suggests promiscuity,” Chatham said of Key West.
 “It’s almost like it’s an unwritten flashing sign: If you’re here, be prepared to get undressed.
 There was shit that went down that you couldn’t get away with any other place in America – Los Angeles, San Francisco, I don’t give a shit where.”

 Jim Harrison’s publisher was Seymour Lawrence, who had been so successful as an editor that he had his own imprint – Seymour Lawrence / Delacorte Press.
-Sam Lawrence (as he was known to friends) was the model of a respected and successful book publisher, until he hit the streets of Key West with Chatham, who once called himself “one of the greatest pussyhounds of all time.”
+Sam Lawrence (as he was known to friends) was the model of a respected and successful book publisher, until he hit the streets of Key West with Chatham, once called by Hunter S. Thompson “one of the greatest pussyhounds of his generation.”